teamyomo/yomo/README.md

 I want a 100% autonomous non-stupid set-it-forget-it bulk grass cutting device that I didn't have to babysit, watch, push, tow or remote into.
 Setup the perimeter and let it do its thing so long as the sun is shining and the good Lord is willing!

+# Deeper Dive

+Want to get to know more... there's more

+[Detailed Design](Design.md) - Architecture and overall system design [Go Build](Build.md) -Build - How to make a reel power [Software Setup](Setup.md) - How to setup the Pi and write code

 # Technology

 - Power chair motors